IEvangelist/pathological/README.md

 * Requirements: VS Code 1.82+ and Node 18+
 * Build: npm install, then npm run build (or npm run watch for live recompilation)
 * Test: npm test
-* Debug: press F5 to launch the extension in a new Extension Development Host window
+* Debug: press <kbd>F5</kbd> to launch the extension in a new Extension Development Host window
 * Package/Publish: vsce package / vsce publish

 ## Notes and troubleshooting

 * Icons not showing or misaligned?
 Try a font that supports emoji and box‑drawing characters.
 * "Copy as File System Tree" appears only on folders in the Explorer.
-* Large folders: generating stats can be I/O‑intensive; disable pathological.stats or use a filterExpression.
+* Large folders: generating stats can be I/O‑intensive; disable `pathological.stats` or use a `filterExpression`.

 ## License and sponsorship